KalebCoberly/Kaggle_Housing_Price_Regression/README.md

 # Kaggle_Housing_Price_Regression

-Wrangling, EDA, feature engineering, ML and linear regression, and hypothesis testing in R-Studio notebooks.
+Wrangling, EDA, feature engineering, ML and linear regression, and hypothesis testing in R notebooks.

 <a id = "top"></a>